open-metadata/OpenMetadata/docs/install/enable-security/google-sso/google-config.md

   callbackUrl: "http://localhost:8585/callback"
 ```

+* (Optional) Set the user principal fields

+`authenticationConfiguration.jwtPrincipalClaims` - Sets fields of the access token used for the OpenMetadata user.
+First of these fields that is present in the token is used.
+Default is `['email', 'preferred_username', 'sub']`.

-Then, update authorizerConfiguration to add adminPrincipals.
+* Then, update authorizerConfiguration to add adminPrincipals.

 ```
 authorizerConfiguration: